-a) Street tree installations shall meet all City of Spokane visibility requirements as defined by sight triangle clearances.

-b) Street trees shall be located so as to not interfere with street signs, lighting poles, STA stops or pads and to accommodate ADA pedestrian requirements.
-Also tree locations should consider the tree canopy reach, and the impact that may have on fire aerial operations.

-c) Minimum separation distances from the centerline of a tree to other structures or improvements in the planting strip shall be as follows:

-1) 15 feet to edge of driveway;

-2) 25 feet to street light luminaire (15 feet may be allowed where lighting pattern is not affected);

-3) 15 feet to hydrants and utility poles.
-No new utility pole location shall be established closer than 5 feet to an existing tree;

-4) As required to provide an adequate clear sight triangle as defined below and shown in the Appendix;

-5) 5 feet to underground duct or pipe;

-6) 10 feet from curb cut for drainage;

-7) 20 feet from drywell;

-8) and shall conform with the Tree Guidance Ordinance and maintenance standards d) Trees that are suitable for wet areas shall be selected for planting within bioretention or biofiltration areas.
-Trees that are planted within bioretention or biofiltration areas shall not interfere with, obstruct, or retard the flow of water in the stormwater facility.

-e) Spacing of street trees will be determined by the permitting department.
-Contact the Urban Forestry Department of Parks and Recreation for more information.

-f) If trees are to be planted in an area with no planting strip, the following criteria shall apply:

-1) A permanent, hard walking surface at least four feet wide shall be provided between the tree well or planting area and any structure or obstruction.

-2) Sidewalk cuts in concrete for tree planting shall be at least 48-inch x 48-inch as shown on the Standard Plans to allow air and water to the root area.
-Regardless of the sidewalk cut size, the soil volume below the sidewalk should facilitate the minimum volume requirement for root growth as determined by the Urban Forester.

-3) In cases where the existing walk cannot meet the four foot width requirement after tree planting, additional sidewalk width must be added within street right of way or an easement or the tree position must be modified.

-g) Irrigation systems shall be required for all areas where street trees are planted.
-Where appropriate, irrigation may be provided by adjacent property owners.

-h) Any proposed deviation from these conditions shall require submittal of a written request/ explanation to the Department of Engineering Services or Developer Services and shall be subject to review and approval by the City Engineer and/or the Director of Parks and Recreation.
+- a) Street tree installations shall meet all City of Spokane visibility requirements as defined by clear view triangle (SMC 17A.020.030). - b) Street trees shall be located so as to not interfere with street signs, lighting poles, STA stops or pads and to accommodate ADA pedestrian requirements.
+Also tree locations should consider the tree canopy reach, and the impact that may have on fire aerial operations. - c) Minimum separation distances from the centerline of a tree to other structures or improvements in the planting strip shall be as follows: - 1) 15 feet to edge of driveway; - 2) 25 feet to street light luminaire (15 feet may be allowed where lighting pattern is not affected); - 3) 15 feet to hydrants and utility poles.
+No new utility pole location shall be established closer than 5 feet to an existing tree; - 4) As required to provide an adequate clear sight triangle as defined below and shown in the Appendix; - 5) 5 feet to underground duct or pipe; - 6) 5 feet from curb cut for drainage; - 7) 15 feet from drywell; - 8) and shall conform with the Arboricultural Manual: Specifications and Standards of Practice. - d) Trees that are suitable for wet areas shall be selected for planting within bioretention or biofiltration areas.
+Trees that are planted within bioretention or biofiltration areas shall not interfere with, obstruct, or retard the flow of water in the stormwater facility. - e) Spacing of street trees will be determined by the permitting department.
+Contact Urban Forestry Department for more information. - f) If trees are to be planted in an area with no planting strip, the following criteria shall apply: - 1) A permanent, hard walking surface at least four feet wide shall be provided between the tree well or planting area and any structure or obstruction. - 2) Sidewalk cuts in concrete for tree planting shall be at least 48-inch x 96-inch as shown on the Standard Plans to allow air and water to the root area.
+Regardless of the sidewalk cut size, the soil volume below the sidewalk should facilitate a minimum of 100 cubic feet for each tree. - 3) In cases where the existing walk cannot meet the four foot width requirement after tree planting, additional sidewalk width must be added within street right of way or an easement or the tree position must be modified. - g) Irrigation systems shall be required for all areas where street trees are planted.
+Where appropriate, irrigation may be provided by adjacent land owners. - h) Any proposed deviation from these conditions shall require submittal of a written request/ explanation to the Department of Engineering Services or Development Services Center and shall be subject to review and approval by the City Engineer and/or the Director of Parks and Recreation.